 Lately, the doomsayers out there want us to believe that Artificial Intelligence will be the end of art, and probably more.
 In fact, apparently, some people are using AIs to write their blog posts for them.
 Maybe I should ask an AI about:

-Who Created the First Artificial Intelligence?
+Who Invented the Artificial Intelligence?

 Well, I did.
 I went to ChatGPT and ask the AI that specific question.
 Here is its answer: